 Employees listed several other motivations for donating that are more important than what their employers do.
 Those included that it’s the right thing to do, the charity supports someone in the employee’s life, someone in the person’s personal life asked him or her to donate, and the individual sees a personal story of someone the organization is helping and wants to help.

-The key to getting employees to donate money to workplace fundraisers is to make the process easy,
+The key to getting employees to donate money to workplace fundraisers is to make

 It’s never easy to let go of a worker, especially one who has devoted time and hard work to your company.
 But the unpleasant reality of running a business is that sometimes, people must be fired.
 Prolonging the process only leads to further issues that can stunt your company’s growth.